JogoShugh/CoderDojoPonceSprings.Events/2013.07.13/README.md

 # CoderDojo Ponce Springs 7/13/2013 Event Outline and Resources

-**NOTE:** Just cloned this from 6/29.
-It will be updated before Saturday

-# Parking
+# Message to Students:

-See [PARKING.md](PARKING.md) for info on where to park!

-# Students, We Welcome Your Questions and Ideas!

-The dojo is partly a classroom, but mostly a **playground**.
-You get to decide what programming languages, tools, and ideas you want to play with.
-And, all of us: mentors, students, and parents help each other learn and have fun.
+Remember that the dojo is partly a classroom, but mostly a **playground**.
+Ultimately, you get to decide what programming languages, tools, and ideas you want to play with.
+And, all of us: mentors, other students, and parents are here to help you learn and have fun.

-* Are you interested in learning something that we don't yet have a workshop about?
-* Or, have you been building something on your own or with friends that you'd like some help with?
-* Or, are you mostly interested in subjects that you're not sure how coding might fit in with?

 We're here to help you learn what is interesting to you.
 You can always ask a mentor about things that interest you, or about questions you have.

 We even have a special **Any Question Any Time** area where you can come to ask questions that might be totally different from what is happening in the workshop areas.
 Or you can come there with your laptop and just work on whatever you want to and get help from mentors or other students.

+# For Parents:

+## Getting here and parking

+See [PARKING.md](PARKING.md) for info on getting here and where to park!

-# What to bring
+## What to bring

-* Parents: bring a laptop for your child.
+* Bring a laptop for your child.
 We don't have any loaner laptops this time.
 * We'll have soft drinks and water and a some snacks, but if you'd like to bring some other snacks to share, that would be great.

+# For Parents and Students

-# When you arrive
+## When you arrive

 Students: we'll have have multiple work areas, some set up as workshops broken down for different student skill levels, and another one called **Any Question Any Time** for you to talk with mentors about anything you want.

+Parents: you're welcome in the **Any Question Any Time** area too :-), but students get priority!

-## What's your current experience with coding?
+## Students: what's your current experience with coding?

 If you want to start with one of the workshops, see where you fit against these descriptions: